upfrontsystems/optimate/README.txt

     virtualenv .
     ./bin/pip install -e src/optimate.app/

-- Build the SQLite database by running:
-    ./bin/initialize_server_db development.ini

-- Note: currently by default no data is input in the database, this is done seperately using populatedb.py and the Optimate excel files
-	To fully run the project ensure you have server.sqlite in the current directory.
+- Ensure you have the database file, server.sqlite, in the current folder

 - Start the server by running:
     ./bin/pserve development.ini --reload

-- Going to http://127.0.0.1:8100/ will show the default home page which is all the items with the root as their parent.
+- Going to http://127.0.0.1:8100/ will show the login page

-- To run server tests
+- To run server unit tests
-	(in this directory and with the virtualenv set up) ./bin/python src/optimate.app/setup.py test -q
+	(in this directory and with the virtualenv set up) bin/nosetests -s src/optimate.app/optimate/app/tests

+- Build the database tables by running:
+    ./bin/initialize_server_db development.ini

-- To run populatedb.py
+- To run the populate database script:
-	Note: this will replace the current server.sqlite file in this directory Also, it is assumed a folder named 'exceldata' is in this directory containing the excel spreadsheets
+	Note: this will replace the current server.sqlite file in this directory Also, it is assumed a folder named 'exceldata' is in this directory containing the excel spreadsheets, as well as a folder data.csv with the csv data
-	./bin/python src/optimate.app/optimate/app/scripts/populatedb.py
+	./bin/python src/optimate.app/optimate/app/scripts/csvpopulatedb.py

 =================================================================================

-client README
+Client README
 for setting up the client in the Optimate Project
 -----------------------------------------------